Restaurants

 Charlie’s Creole Kitchen

-2129 Greenville Ave.
+2129 Greenville Ave., Lower Greenville

 This Lower Greenville spot has dive bar vibes, with upscale plates of Cajun favorites.
-One thing we can get here that we've only also had in New Orleans is cheese fries with a brown gravy; a plate of these will save your life after a long weekend.
+One thing we can get here that we’ve also only had in New Orleans is cheese fries with a brown gravy; a plate of these will save your life after a long weekend.
 They say their Crawfish Monica in a cream sauce is better than Jazzfest.
-We're suddenly flustered.
+We’re suddenly flustered.
 Did we mention the Blackberry Crown Frozen Lemonade?
 Do we need to mention anything else?

-Bayou Cat Seafood
+Bayou Cat

 2505 E. Arkansas Lane, Ste.
 131, Arlington